Human Milk Oligosaccharides

 Currently at least 130 unique HMO have been identified, all differing by constituent sugars, molecular weight or structure.
-Many share a common motif characterized by repetitive attachment of galactose (Gal) and N-acetylglucosamine (GlcNAc)2
+Many share a common motif characterized by repetitive attachment of galactose (Gal) and N-acetylglucosamine (GlcNAc)

 Prebiotic Properties of HMO

 The most abundant HMO is lacto-N-tetraose which is able to survive the acid environment of the stomach and is not degraded by normal gut enzymes.
-It therefore can pass down to the lower intestine where it acts as a prebiotic which encourages lower gut colonisation by many biﬁdobacteria species, which are recognised as essential for normal gut function.5
+It therefore can pass down to the lower intestine where it acts as a prebiotic which encourages lower gut colonization by many biﬁdobacteria species, which are recognized as essential for normal gut function.

 HMO as Decoy Carbohydrates